Florence, best 30 places to see in the city of Renaissance.

 28. Loggia dei Lanzi

 The Loggia dei Lanzi or the Loggia della Signoria was designed in the Gothic style as an assembly place for the citizens of Florence.
 Later on, as it was used by the German mercenary guards got its name, Lanzi.

 What is the most beautiful thing about it?
 For sure that it is the statues that frame the Loggia.
 They tell the story of Greek myths and legends and are a truly magnific site to admire.

 Another Renaissance spot to see is the Baptistery of Saint John.

-The octagonal baptistery was in the old day the only place to get baptized.
+Basically, the octagonal baptistery was in the old day the only place to get baptized.
 Its location, with one foot in Piazza del Duomo and the other in Piazza San Giovanni, across from Florence Cathedral and the Campanile di Giotto makes it very easy to spot and put the tour.

 30. Piazza della Repubblica